eaglesky/system-design/crawler.md

 # Web Crawler

 ## Scenario
+* Usage: for collecting data/information from the web, given some seed urls.
 * Given seeds, crawl the web
 	- How many web pages?
 		+ 1 trillion(10^12) web pages